 Conclusion

-Sources: NIST Robotics & Embodied AI Programs; European Commission AI Act publications; academic reviews on robotic cybersecurity; and publicly available industry audits.
+Sources: NIST Robotics & Embodied AI Programs (including 2026 AI Agent Standards Initiative); European Commission AI Act publications and implementation timeline; academic and industry reviews on robotic cybersecurity (2025–2026); and publicly available audits.